JosuVicente/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 For this project we were provided with training, validation and testing data.
 The code for loading this data into our variables is in first code cell of the IPython notebook.

-Number of training examples = 34799 (62457 after preprocessing step) Number of validation examples = 4410
+Number of training examples = 34799
+Number of validation examples = 4410
 Number of testing examples = 12630

+After taking a look to the histogram of training set I can see that some classes are clearly missrepresented.
+Also by taking a look at the type of signs I noticed that some of them can be flipped or rotated and still be a valid class so I decided to increase the training set by applying some flipping and rotation.

-The sixth code cell of the IPython notebook contains the code for augmenting the data set.
-I decided to generate additional data because ...
-To add more data to the the data set, I used the following techniques because ...
+The seventh code cell of the IPython notebook contains the code for augmenting the data set.

-First I augment the training data by flipping and rotating images on the training data to increase the size of it.
 There are different options here:
 * Images that can flip horizontally like "Bumpy Road" or "General Caution"
 * Images that can flip vertically like "Speed Limit (30km/h)" or "No entry"